ties2/ComputerVision-DataScience-Master/lectures/machine learning/Hyper Parameter Tuning.markdown

 The algorithm stops when one of these conditions is met:

   * A minimum solution criterion is reached (e.g., 95% accuracy).
-  * A maximum number of generations has passed[cite: 570].
+  * A maximum number of generations has passed.
   * A time/computation budget is exhausted, or a user manually stops it.

 ### Using GAs for HPO